IN3190 – Digital Signal Processing

 Students who can prove that they can not participate in the weekly exercises can, on application, follow a separate schedule.
 Mandatory assignments must be approved before taking the exam.

-4 hours final written exam.
-The exercise plan must be approved to be allowed to take the exam.
+Oral exam or 4 hours final written exam depending om the number of students.
+The exercise plan and mandatory assignments must be approved to be allowed to take the exam.

 It will also be counted as one of your three attempts to sit the exam for this course, if you sit the exam for one of the following courses: IN4190 – Digital Signal Processing, INF3470 – Digital signalbehandling (continued), INF4470 – Digital signalbehandling (continued), INF3440 – Signal processing (continued), INF4440 – Signal processing (continued)